SecurityW0rm/Security-Alert-Script/README.md

 1. Python 3.10 or newer installed on the system
 2. The `pywin32` pyhton
 3. A Gmail account
-4. Administrator access to the system to monitor Windows Event Logs
+4. Admin access to the system to monitor Windows Event Logs

 ---